adambard/learnxinyminutes-docs/java.html.markdown

         // String class, and a few special classes that wrap primitive types:
         // Character, Byte, Short, and Integer.
-        // Starting in Java 7 and above, we can also use the String type. int month = 3;
+        // Starting in Java 7 and above, we can also use the String type.
+        // Note: Do remember that, not adding "break" at end any particular case ends up in
+        // executing the very next case(given it satisfies the condition provided) as well. int month = 3;
         String monthString;
         switch (month) {